TypeStrong/atom-typescript/docs/tsconfig.md

 We would generate a `definition/awesome.d.ts` file for you so that other TypeScript projects can do a simple `require('awesome')`.

+Also note that any node modules that ship with `typescript.definition` that you import will automatically get type inference / completion.

 ### formatCodeOptions
 These are used when you request the IDE to format TypeScript code.